ShadwLink/Shadow-Mapper/README.md

-> :warning: **This code is from ~2009 and one was one of my first Java projects.**
+> :warning: **This code is from ~2009 and one was one of my first programming projects.**
-> The quality of the code is very very low and I do not recommend using this to learn how to code!
+> The quality of the code is very _very_ low and I do not recommend using this to learn how to code!
 -------------------------------------

-          Shadow-Mapper Beta 0.1.0
+Shadow-Mapper

-           by Shadow-Link

-         www.Shadow-Link.nl

 -------------------------------------

 With Shadow-Mapper you can edit the map of GTA: IV.